JanssenProject/jans/docs/casa/index.md

 - View and manage which external apps have been authorized to access what personal data
 - View trusted devices

-Casa provides a platform for people to perform these account security functions and more in an friendly, straightforward manner.
+Casa provides a platform for people to perform these account security functions and more in a friendly, straightforward manner.

 ## Two-factor authentication